Triton (novel): Reception

-Technology

-The novel offers a unique directional artificial gravitational field created by inducing relativistic motion of atomic particles, essentially extreme elliptical orbits.

 Connections to other works

 Trouble on Triton is not to be confused with the 1941 Henry Kuttner novel or the 1954 Alan E. Nourse novel Trouble on Titan.

 The title of the novel was inspired by Leonard Bernstein's 1952 opera, Trouble in Tahiti.
 Fred Pohl, the editor at Bantam, made Delany shorten the title to Triton to avoid confusion.

 Trouble on Triton contains the first two parts of the five-part series "Some Informal Remarks Toward the Modular Calculus", which continues in several volumes of the Return to Nevèrÿon series.
 The novel as a whole is Part One, while Part Two is the novel's second appendix.

 Bron's home city of Bellona on Mars shares its name with the Bellona where Delany's other novel Dhalgren is set.

 Cover of 1996 Wesleyan paperback edition.

 Several plot elements in Trouble on Triton have similar corresponding elements in Delany's Stars in My Pocket Like Grains of Sand.

 Trouble on Triton is set in the same universe as Delany's short story "Time Considered as a Helix of Semi-Precious Stones", included in his collection Aye, and Gomorrah, and other stories.

 The complex game vlet, which Bron observes the play of, is inspired by the Joanna Russ short story "A Game of Vlet", found in her collection The Zanzibar Cat.